astarafar/almalinux/how-to/system_hardening.md

 > `firewalld` implicitly allows ICMP/ICMPv6 traffic inbound to the host.
 While filtering ICMP/ICMPv6 has often been stated to have security benefits, this assertion has been disproven in innumerable real-world scenarios, and disabling ICMP/ICMPv6 is known to cause a number of functional issues. **ICMP/ICMPv6 SHOULD NOT be filtered by the firewall.**

 ### **Harden `sshd` Configuration**

 The default configuration of `sshd` allows `root` to log in to the system via password authentication.
 Given that password-only (single factor) authentication has long been known to be the weakest form of authentication, this presents a significant vulnerability.
 There are three options available to remediate this:
 * Restrict `root` login via `sshd` to permit only key-based authentication.
+    > Remote monitoring or management solutions may require `root` access via `sshd` to client systems.
+If this applies to you, this is the correct solution.
+Prohibiting `root` login via `sshd` entirely may render these solutions nonfunctional.
 * Prohibit `root` login via `sshd` entirely.
 * Implement a second-factor requirement for `root` login via `sshd`.

     > There are many options available for multi-factor authentication (MFA) on Linux operating systems.
-Configuring such a solution is outside the scope of this guide.
+Selecting and configuring such a solution is outside the scope of this guide.

 To restrict `root` login via `sshd` to permit only key-based authentication, edit `/etc/ssh/sshd_config` via your preferred  editor, and change
 ```
 PermitRootLogin yes
 ```